If your kids are getting stir-crazy, here are a few boredom busters and sanity savers for you.

 Put the sugar and cornstarch in a saucepan and then slowly mix in cold water.
-Then cook the mixture over low heat for 5 minutes, stirring constantly until you have a smooth gel.
-Let cool and then add dishwashing soap.
-Divide into as many containers as you would like colors and then mix in food coloring drops until you have you desired color.
+Then cook the mixture over low heat for five minutes, stirring constantly until you have a smooth gel.
+Let cool and then add dish-washing soap.
+Divide into as many containers as you would like colors and then mix in food coloring drops until you have your desired color.
 If you have colored dishwashing soap that can influence all the colors you try to create, which isn’t always a bad thing.
 Here’s another recipe for finger paint.

 Have a Taffy Pull in your kitchen with your kids.
 I remember doing this every Christmas with my grandma.
 I may have to purchase some supplies and do it.
-You can find the directions here: Berkshire Cottage.
+You can find the directions here.

 There just isn’t enough time in the day to be creative.
 Consider finding free printable coloring pages for your kids.
-Most sites like Nick Jr, Disney, etc have printables.
+Most sites like Nick Jr, Disney, etc. have these.

-There are several sites online for your child’s education use and fun.
-We use ABC Mouse and Starfall.com, Other sites we like are Nick Jr and PBS Kids.
+There are several sites online for your child’s educational use and fun.
+We use ABC Mouse and Starfall.com.
+Other sites we like are Nick Jr. and PBS Kids.

-There is always the best traditions of snow angels and snow ball fights.
+There are always the best traditions of snow angels and snowball fights or sledding.
 Take pictures and capture the moments.

 Hang up some sparkly sheets and beads, add tulle or anything fun fabric, then have your girls dress up in their favorite costumes and have a fashion shoot!